 Beware the Nice Ones: Kyouko can be very scary when angered or just irritated, as the poor unfortunates who have seen her in that state can testify.
 The phrase "She is a very scary kind of actress" has become a Leit Motif for everyone who refers to her.

 Bi the Way: Debatable.
-Kyouko may or may not like Moko in THAT way.
-She is certainly a Large Ham for whom a baseless Anguished Declaration of Love is not out of place, but the frequency and severity of some of her Moko-induced spasms still leads some fans to wonder about her.
+Kyouko may or may not like Mouko in THAT way.
+She is certainly a Large Ham for whom a baseless Anguished Declaration of Love is not out of place, but the frequency and severity of some of her Mouko-induced spasms still leads some fans to wonder about her.

 Haunted Heroine: Kyouko is haunted by a number of little demons that embody her desire for vengeance.
 An important point of her new life is to get rid of these little monsters so she can fall in love again.